June 6, 2014 A Jehovah’s Witness Church in Kiryas Joel

 This is a very interesting story of a Jehovah’s Witnesses worship house in the heart of Kiryas Joel.
 Kiryas Joel is the Satmar Hasidic satellite community in Orange County, New York, about an hour and a half from Williamsburg.
 The Satmar Rebbe Yoelish Teitelbaum founded Kiryas Joel in 1977.
 He had homes in Williamsburg and Kiryas Joel.

-Kiryas Joel is more insular than Williamsburg, because while Hasidim and ethnic minorities coexist in the housing projects of Williamsburg, and Hasidim and Hipsters live next to each other there, Kiryas Joel’s population is isolated (except for some outside employment for cleaning help, etc.) This is reflected in the almost-entirely white population reported in the census:
+Kiryas Joel is more insular than Williamsburg because while Hasidim and ethnic minorities coexist in the housing projects of Williamsburg, and Hasidim and hipsters live next to each other as well, Kiryas Joel’s population is isolated (except for some outside employment for cleaning help and such).
+This is reflected in the almost entirely white population reported in the census:

 Here is an aerial view of the worship house in 2006.
 The white building is the “church” from behind, and you can see the construction of Hasidic housing nearby.